d12frosted/elpa-mirror/stable-melpa/jsonian-readme.txt

 - `jsonian-find': A `find-file' style interface to navigating a JSON document.
 - Automatic indentation discovery via `jsonian-indent-line'.

-When `jsonian' is loaded, it adds itself to `auto-mode-alist'.
+When `jsonian' is loaded, it adds `jsonian-mode' and `jsonian-c-mode' to `auto-mode-alist'.
 This will overwrite `javascript-mode' by default when opening a .json file.
+It will overwrite `fundamental-mode' when opening a .jsonc file

 To have `jsonian-mode' activate when any JSON like buffer is opened, regardless of the extension, add